The DeanBeat: Social numbers show who won the virtual E3 2021

 Top games by power ranking

 Valorant scored No. 1 in power ranking, even though it didn’t have anything to do with E3, with a ranking of 7.07.
+(Valorant did make an appearance at the Summer Game Fest).
 It was followed by Call of Duty: Warzone with a ranking of 6.98.
 Neither of those games had anything to do with E3, though.
 They just happened to be part of the news cycle.

 If we take those games out, then the top game of E3 was Elden Ring with a ranking of 4.86.
 That game was part of Keighley’s Summer Game Fest, and it had a lot of buzz because it is a joint project of From Software, maker of Dark Souls, and fantasy author George R.R.
 Martin, the author of A Song of Ice and Fire.